£15,075 - £18,290 (dependent upon experience and qualifications)

-Working closely with, and covering absences for, the second technician across both collections, the post holder will ensure correct animal husbandry, both directly and through providing supervision and support to students in practical husbandry sessions, to achieve exemplary standards in animal care, training and the learner experience.
+- Work closely with two other Section technicians to ensure correct animal husbandry, both directly and through providing supervision and support to students in practical husbandry sessions, to achieve exemplary standards in animal care, training and the learner experience.

-Candidates should be educated to at least level 2 in a relevant vocational subject and be able to demonstrate significant practical experience and expertise with either birds or hoofstock, and at least some experience with both.
-Experience could be gained either working full time in a zoo/farm park or similar setting for at least two years, or else through maintaining your own bird/domestic hoofstock collection over several years, so that you are able to take charge of our animals’ care, breeding, health planning etc. In return for this responsibility, you will be able to help shape the collection’s further development.
+Candidates should be educated to at least Level 2 in a relevant vocational subject and be able to demonstrate significant practical experience and expertise with birds, and at least some experience with hoofstock.
+Experience could be gained either working full time in a zoo, bird park or similar setting for at least two years, or else through maintaining your own bird collection over many years, so that you are able to take charge of our birds’ care, breeding, health planning etc. You will be able to help shape the collection’s further development.

 A positive and flexible approach to a varied workload, real enthusiasm for the animals you work with, and an affinity for working with and engaging young learners are required.
 Some educational or supervisory experience would be advantageous.
-The practical skills to maintain and improve enclosures is also sought.
-The post holder will be required to work alternate weekends.
+The practical skills to maintain and improve enclosures are also sought.
+The role entails weekend and Bank Holiday working on a rota basis.

 • Eligibility to join the Local Government Pension Scheme (a defined benefit pension scheme)